dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 The first browser frame renders the editor shell while the DartPad worker creates the transient in-memory Flutter project.
-As soon as that workspace is available, `lib/main.dart` and `pubspec.yaml` are opened in reusable editor tabs.
+As soon as that workspace is available, the file tree appears and `lib/main.dart` and `pubspec.yaml` are opened in reusable editor tabs.
 LSP initialization and `pub get` continue in the background and do not block the workspace UI.

 Ctrl/Cmd+S saves every dirty tab and formats Dart files before writing.
 Closing a dirty tab requires confirmation before its changes are discarded.
 Reloading